 Located in New Haven, Connecticut, this public university offers 117 undergraduate and graduate programs, unique research opportunities, access to fascinating internships, a vibrant campus, and a commitment to preparing strong leaders.

 Interested in transferring to Southern?

-Approximately 40% of Southern’s student body consists of transfer students who already had some level of higher education experience prior to attending Southern.
+Approximately 40% of Southern’s student body consists of transfer students who already have some level of higher education experience prior to attending Southern.
 As a university, we are dedicated to making this transition a positive experience.
-We are committed to helping you—before you get to campus, during your transition to Southern, all the way to your graduation day.
+We are committed to helping you—before you get to campus, during your transition to Southern, and all the way to your graduation.

 A student-centered university

 Southern understands the tremendous power of education and its ability to transform lives.
 The campus has a vibrant, culturally rich, and ethnically diverse environment.
 The faculty and staff are a talented, dedicated group of people whose first priority is to educate and assist students.
 Southern students are inspired by the research, scholarship, and creative activity of our professors.

 Undergraduate students have the opportunity to conduct research under the mentorship of engaged faculty, and in many cases, to partner with them on research projects, many times resulting in coauthored academic papers and shared presentations at national conferences.
 Hands-on research opportunities allow you to explore potential career paths and develop close relationships with faculty who can serve as references.

 In addition to its extensive academic offerings, Southern offers a wide array of academic support services to strengthen and enrich the classroom experience and help students meet academic and career goals.